- Describe the basis of the resting membrane potential

 |Table 1.
 Ion Concentration Inside and Outside Neurons|

 The resting membrane potential is a result of different concentrations inside and outside the cell.
 The difference in the number of positively charged potassium ions (K+) inside and outside the cell dominates the resting membrane potential (Figure 2).

 When the membrane is at rest, K+ ions accumulate inside the cell due to a net movement with the concentration gradient.
 The negative resting membrane potential is created and maintained by increasing the concentration of cations outside the cell (in the extracellular fluid) relative to inside the cell (in the cytoplasm).
 The negative charge within the cell is created by the cell membrane being more permeable to potassium ion movement than sodium ion movement.
 In neurons, potassium ions are maintained at high concentrations within the cell while sodium ions are maintained at high concentrations outside of the cell.
 The cell possesses potassium and sodium leakage channels that allow the two cations to diffuse down their concentration gradient.

 However, the neurons have far more potassium leakage channels than sodium leakage channels.
 Therefore, potassium diffuses out of the cell at a much faster rate than sodium leaks in.
 Because more cations are leaving the cell than are entering, this causes the interior of the cell to be negatively charged relative to the outside of the cell.
 The actions of the sodium potassium pump help to maintain the resting potential, once established.
 Recall that sodium potassium pumps brings two K+ ions into the cell while removing three Na+ ions per ATP consumed.
 As more cations are expelled from the cell than taken in, the inside of the cell remains negatively charged relative to the extracellular fluid.
-It should be noted that chlorine ions (Cl–) tend to accumulate outside of the cell because they are repelled by negatively-charged proteins within the cytoplasm.
+It should be noted that chloride ions (Cl–) tend to accumulate outside of the cell because they are repelled by negatively-charged proteins within the cytoplasm.